BrentSeidel/Numerical/README.md

 ##  Differentiation

 ##  Differential Equations
+These are basic algorithms for finding numerical solutions to differential equations.

+the implemented algorithms are:
+* Euler's method
+* 4th order Runge-Kutta
+* 4/5th order Runge-Kutta-Fehlberg
+* 4th order Adams-Bashforth/Adams-Moulton
+* 4th order Runge-Kutta for systems of differential equations

 ##  Root Finding
 These are used to find roots (zero crossings) of functions.
 There are a number